Telecommunications in Georgia (country): Cellular Networks

-There are three cellular telephone networks: MagtiCom LTD, Silknet JSC, and Mobitel Georgia (Russian Beeline group).
+There are three cellular telephone networks: MagtiCom LTD, Silknet JSC, and Cellfie Mobile (Formerly known as Beeline).
 The cellular network market counts more than 4,955,272 active customers in total.

 Coverage extends to over 98% of the populated territory as of 2010; In urban areas there are 20 telephones per 100 people and in rural areas 4 telephones per 100 people.

 In 2020, the Georgian National Communications Commission announced its plans to introduce Mobile virtual network operators in 2021.
 The first MVNO in the country, Hallo, launched in Q4 of 2022 and it is based on Silknet's infrastructure.
 Tele 1 (also marketed as Tele One) is going to launch soon.
 It is not yet clear which operator's infrastructure the company will use.
-Tele 1 has already started operating in the country partially, but its services (video and audio calling) are available only through their apps as of now.
+Tele 1 has already started operating in the country partially, but its services (video and audio calling) are available only through their apps as of now (VoIP).

+The Georgian National Communications Commission has announced an auction for the 5G spectrum.
+It will be held in August 2023 and most of the lots come with a requirement for MNOs to start talks with MVNOs, which means they will not be able to keep their infrastructure closed off if they want to buy licenses for specific 5G frequencies.